MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_sesconfig_files.md

 ```

- When users use the LockedDown session configuration to create a session, they can run cmdlets, but they cannot create or use variables, assign values, or use other [!INCLUDE[wps_2](../Token/wps_2_md.md)] language elements.
+ When users use the LockedDown session configuration to create a session, they can run cmdlets, but they cannot create or use variables, assign values, or use other Windows PowerShell language elements.

  For example, the following command uses the New\-PSSession cmdlet to create a session on the local computer that uses the LockedDown session configuration.
 The command saves the session in the $s variable.
 The ACL of the session configuration determines who can use it to create a session.